 Making a difference: CAS Dean Greg Simpson’s legacy at Illinois State

-Although he will no longer be overseeing the 16 departments and schools belonging to CAS, Greg Simpson will ensure students attending Illinois State still receive support in their pursuit of an education.
+Although he no longer oversees the 16 departments and schools belonging to CAS, Greg Simpson will ensure students attending Illinois State still receive support in their pursuit of an education.

 The two have recently endowed a $25,000 scholarship to help incoming Redbirds afford the cost of a degree.
 The Greg and Mary Margaret Simpson Endowed Scholarship is renewable for four years, so long as its recipient maintains good standing with the University, and it has become a source of pride for the Simpsons.

 “We wanted to give something back to the University that’s done so much for us,” Greg Simpson said.
 “We thought a scholarship would be a good thing to do.”

 With a decrease in high school graduation rates and the amount of government support for state universities dramatically declining, schools rely on enrollment now more than ever.
 The Greg and Mary Margaret Simpson Endowed Scholarship is a way for the Simpsons to give to the University and its future students.

 “You want to make a difference,” Mary Margaret Simpson said.
 “By doing this, we’re going to continue to have a role in something.
 We have benefitted so much from being here that we want to do something in return.”

 The pair notes their experience at Illinois State has been one to remember.
 They recounted their ride through the homecoming parade the first year they arrived on campus and recall with joy the cheers they received from onlookers.

 “It’s been amazing here,” said Greg Simpson.
 “People have been just very, very welcoming.
 It’s the most welcoming place I’ve ever been.”